-In this section, we first recall that transversality in classical way and then introduce super transversality. \begin{definition}(\textbf{Transversality}) Let $f:X \to Y$ and $Z$ be a subsupermanifold of $Y$.
+In this section, we first recall the transversality in classical differential topology and then introduce supertransversality. \begin{definition}(\textbf{Transversality}) Let $f:X \to Y$ and $Z$ be a submanifold of $Y$.
 The map $f$ is said to be transversal to the submanifold $Z$, denoted by $f \pitchfork Z$, if the equation